-To identify our original median employee in fiscal year 2019, we identified our total employee population (including all full-time, part-time, temporary and seasonal workers) as of March 31, 2019, and, in accordance with SEC rules, excluded employees from certain countries that in the aggregate represented less than 5% of our employee base.
-As of March 31, 2019, we had approximately 5,625 global employees.
-To determine our median employee, we excluded a total of 262 employees from the following countries (and all of our employees in each of the following countries were excluded from the calculation): Australia (40 employees), Brazil (3 employees), Canada (1 employee), China (2 employees), Germany (4 employees), Switzerland (58 employees), United Kingdom (74 employees), Ireland (70 employees), Israel (5 employees), Netherlands (2 employees) and Italy (3 employees).
-We then used base salary received during fiscal year 2019 for our employee population included in the calculation (other than Mr. Dankberg) to determine our median employee, and, once identified, we calculated such employee's annual total compensation in the same manner used to calculate Mr. Dankberg's compensation in the Summary

-Compensation Table for fiscal year 2019.
-For all compensation paid in currencies other than the U.S. Dollar, all values were converted to the U.S. Dollar using foreign currency exchange rates on March 31, 2019.
+To identify our median employee in fiscal year 2022, we identified our total employee population (including all full-time, part-time, temporary and seasonal workers) as of March 31, 2022, and, in accordance with SEC rules, excluded employees from certain non-U.S. countries that in the aggregate represented less than 5% of our employee base.
+As of March 31, 2022, we had approximately 7,000 global employees, which consisted of approximately 5,800 U.S. employees and 1,200 non-U.S. employees.
+To determine our median employee, we excluded a total of 202 employees from the following countries (and all of our employees in each of the following countries were excluded from the calculation): Mexico (48 employees), Netherlands (31 employees), Singapore (25 employees), United Arab Emirates (14 employees), Qatar (14 employees), Saudi Arabia (11 employees), Norway (9 employees), Italy (8 employees), Israel (7 employees), Canada (5 employees), Spain (5 employees), Angola (5 employees), Malaysia (4 employees), Germany (4 employees), Oman (3 employees), China (3 employees), France (2 employees), Sweden (2 employees), Kazakhstan (1 employee) and South Africa (1 employee).
+We then used base salary received during fiscal year 2022 for our employee population included in the calculation (other than Mr. Baldridge) (which consisted of approximately 6,800 global employees, including approximately 5,800 U.S. employees and 1,000 non-U.S. employees, after excluding the non-U.S. employees described above) to determine our median employee, and, once identified, we calculated such employee's annual total compensation in the same manner used to calculate Mr. Baldridge's total compensation in the Summary Compensation Table for fiscal year 2022.
+For all compensation paid in currencies other than the U.S. Dollar, all values were converted to the U.S. Dollar using foreign currency exchange rates on March 31, 2022.